kiwi2kiwi/Hebbian/README.md

 Philosophy behind this experiment:
+I started this after being frustrated by neural networks.
+Most projects don't benefit from deep learning, and you just end up shifting around hyperplanes in a hyperdimensional space.
 Classical neural network architectures are rigid and will not change their architecture by themselves.
 This network is supposed to be "anarchist" in the sense of providing general rules that are the same for every neuron.
 With these rules it should be able to learn how to learn better.